Louisiana Early Hearing Detection and Intervention (LA EHDI) Program

 Communication is Key

 The state-mandated Advisory Council for the Early Identification of Deaf and Hard of Hearing Infants meets quarterly to provide guidance to the Louisiana Early Hearing Detection and Intervention program.
-The Council is comprised of Deaf representatives, parents of children who are deaf or hard of hearing, and Healthcare and Educational Professionals.
-For information about meetings and vacancies, please visit the Family Health Boards and Commissions page.
+The Council includes parents of children who are deaf or hard of hearing, representatives from the deaf or hard of hearing community, and healthcare and educational professionals.
+For information about council meetings and vacancies, please visit the Family Health Boards and Commissions page.

 Primary Program Functions

-- Provide oversight of newborn hearing screening and tracking of audiological and early intervention services.
+Provide oversight of newborn hearing screening, tracking of audiological status, and referral to early intervention services.

-- Provide Newborn Hearing Screening Guidelines, Physician Rescreening Guidelines, and Pediatric Audiology Guidelines for providers who perform hearing screenings and tests.
+Provide Louisiana Birthing Facilities with Newborn Hearing Screening Guidelines, Outpatient Hearing Screening Guidelines, and Pediatric Diagnostic Audiology Guidelines for providers who perform hearing screenings, other testing, and provide ongoing care.

-- Train providers to use the LA EHDI Information System to report follow-up testing and view test history.
+Train providers to use the Louisiana Early Hearing Detection and Intervention HiTrack Data Management System to report follow-up testing and view test history.

-- Connect parents of children who are deaf or hard of hearing to parent-to-parent support Louisiana Hands and Voices and early intervention services provided by the Parent Pupil Education Program (PPEP) and EarlySteps
+Connect parents of children who are deaf or hard of hearing to family-to-family support through Louisiana Hands and Voices.

 Funding

-EHDI is funded by The Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and the Title V Maternal and Child Health (MCH) Block Grant.
+The Louisiana Early Hearing Detection and Intervention program is funded by the U.S. Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), and the Title V Maternal and Child Health (MCH) Block Grant.

 Learn More